aisingapore/PeekingDuck/docs/source/use_cases/object_counting_over_time.rst

 **1. Object Detection Node**

 In the demo, the :mod:`model.efficientdet` node is used for object detection, set to detect cars.
-As mentioned in the earlier `How it Works`_ section, for object tracking to work well, the upstream object detector needs to produce predictions which are as accurate as possible.
+As mentioned in the earlier `How It Works`_ section, for object tracking to work well, the upstream object detector needs to produce predictions which are as accurate as possible.
 Please take a look at the :doc:`benchmarks </resources/01a_object_detection>` of object detection models that are included in PeekingDuck if you would like to use a different model or model type better